-Consistent with the Board's commitment to continuous renewal, one new Director is joining the Board in 2024: Sophia Saeed.
-With the election of Ms. Saeed and the retirement of two Directors in 2024, the Board will comprise ten members, consistent with the Board's target composition.
+Consistent with the Board's commitment to continuous renewal, two new Directors joined the Board in 2024: Sophia Saeed and Evelyn Angelle.
+With the election of Ms. Saeed and the appointment of Ms. Angelle, together with the retirement of two Directors and the passing of Ms. Brooks in 2024, the Board comprises ten members, consistent with the Board's target size.

 In its bi-annual assessment of the effectiveness of the Board and individual Directors, the Board considers the contribution of each Director so that the Board can better determine whether it would be appropriate to waive the Term Limit Policy or the retirement policy in respect of a Director.
 This annual assessment also helps the Board determine, where appropriate, which Directors should not seek re-election and to prepare for succession in a timely manner.
-As a result of the numerous new Directors and Director retirements in recent years, the Board has waived the retirement policy for one year in respect of J. Richard Bird's nomination.
-Mr. Bird possesses invaluable institutional knowledge and relevant experience, which the Board views as an important part of effective succession management and onboarding of new Directors.
+Due to the substantial changes to the Board with several new Directors being elected or appointed in recent years, Director retirements, and the passing of Karyn Brooks, Board continuity, particularly among members of the Audit Committee, has taken on greater importance.
+As a result, the Board has waived the retirement policy for J. Richard Bird's nomination.
+Mr. Bird possesses invaluable institutional knowledge and relevant experience, including with the Audit Committee where he serves as Interim Chair, which the Board views as an important part of effective succession management and onboarding of new Directors.

-The tenure of existing non-employee Directors ranges from one to thirty-seven years.
-On a bi-annual basis, the HR&G Committee completes an assessment regarding the effectiveness of each Director taking into account his or her age and tenure, as well as his or her contribution to the Board and the desired skills and experience that the Board believes are necessary and appropriate.
+The tenure of existing non-employee Directors ranges from one to thirty-eight years.
+On a bi-annual basis, the HR&G Committee completes an assessment regarding the effectiveness of each Director taking into account their age and tenure, as well as their contribution to the Board and the desired skills and experience that the Board believes are necessary and appropriate.